Shop Sicilian Moro Heads

-Sicilian Moro Heads designed by Lia Briamonte and handmade in the city of Caltagirone
+The Sicilian Moro Heads pieces you'll find here are designed by Lia Briamonte and handmade in the city of Caltagirone, Italy.

 With each Moor head taking over two hours to mould and 3 days to set before being hand-painted and glazed, you’ll be sure that your newest piece of Sicilian decor is truly authentic.
 Of all the Sicilian ceramics, the Moro or ‘Moorish’ heads are some of the most famous - their unmistakable features and decorative crown are unique to the Caltagirone region.

-These beautifully decorated vases look fabulous with flowers or plants and are one of our best sellers at Anemone - our first order sold out on the same day and we are now preorders for delivery in August.
+These beautifully colourful vases look fabulous with flowers or plants and are one of our best sellers at Anemone, made in batches of 10 4 times a year.

 What is a Moro Head?

 The Sicilian Moro Head has gone by many names: ‘Moorish head’, ‘Moor head’ or ‘Teste di Moro’ but the history remains strong.

 These clay heads are authentic Sicilian decoration pieces, that date almost a thousand years in the past.

 Dating back to the 11th Century, the Sicilian ceramic head is said to have come from the story of a gorgeous girl and a Moor merchant.
 The girl was living in the Arabic district of Palermo and had the habit of taking care of plants on the balcony of her house.